jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### VII.
 Reorder your layers

 One of the most powerful things about the Mapbox Studio style editor is that you can reorder any of the elements of the map.
-Forexample, we can move the basemap lables over our new dat layers.
+For example, we can move the basemap lables over our new data layers.
 Notice in the image below that we moved the settlement-labels to the top of the layer list.
 This puts the labels from the basemap on top of the data that you've added to the standard map layers.

-To make your map match the example above:
+To move the data layers below the labels:
   1. click and drag the **renters** layer to below the **Place labels, place-labels** group
   2. click and drag the **owners** layer to below the **Place labels, place-labels** group